 If you live in a seasonal climate where temps are beginning to dip, fall grilling may not sound as appealing as cozying up in front of the fireplace but you have all winter for that.
 Autumn is actually the ideal time for barbecuing, so ditch your father's custom of covering up the grill after Labor Day.
 Open your mind and stoke the flames for some fall grilling fun...

-A little chill in the air, some chilled champagne on the table, and a hot grilled meal—it’s a great recipe to set the mood for a romantic date night.
+Fall grilling at iBBQ's Angara grill table the perfect date night.
+A little chill in the air, some chilled champagne on the table, and a hot grilled meal - it's a great recipe to set the mood for a romantic date night.

 In the fall, our appetites are up and the season of the go-to burger and dog bbq is past.
 Now entrees like Moroccan Grilled Lamb Steaks sound more delicious than they may have in the midst of salad, watermelon, and swimsuit season.
 And so many fruits and veggies that are perfect for grilling are hitting the farmer's market now: apples, eggplant, squash, pumpkin (stay tuned for a post on pumpkin recipes).
 Check out this link for ideas and nutritional inspiration: 8 Best Veggies to Grill.